 I started as a self-taught artist, and later I studied with some of the best instructors in Philadelphia at Fleisher Art Memorial.
 I continued to hone my skills at workshops and presentations through local arts organizations.

-I've felt the urge to share my skills for as long as I've felt the urge to create.
-I was 10 or 11 years old when I taught my first student -- my younger sister -- to draw trees.
+I've wanted to teach for as long as I've felt the urge to create.
+I was 10 or 11 years old when I taught my first student -- my younger sister.
 I started teaching regularly in 2002 and have been at it ever since.

-I have taught students as young as five years old as well as seniors in their eighties.
-My typical student these days is age 40 to 60.
+I have taught children as young as five as well as seniors in their eighties.
 Age is not a factor when a person has a passison to create art.

-Every teacher has a different approach; it's helpful to study with more than one person.
-A good teacher will present her approach without denigrating others, and help you to apply it without turning you into a carbon copy of herself.
+Every artist has a different style; it's best to study with more than one person.
+A good teacher can present her approach without putting down others or turning you into a carbon copy of herself.